-Sequencings with special properties have been used to solve problems concerning bipartite tournaments balanced for carry-over effects [16, 37, 89], to give additional balance properties to latin squares [8, 10], to study 1-rotational Hamiltonian cycle systems of the complete graph [31, 39, 40], to solve some cases of the Oberwolfach problem [86, 88], to construct rainbow-difference paths [72], and to construct Hamiltonian double Latin squares [62, 84].
-Bate and Jones [34] give a survey of the use of sequencings and similar ideas in the field of experimental design.
+Sequencings with special properties have been used to solve problems concerning bipartite tournaments balanced for carry-over effects [21, 45, 129], to give additional balance properties to latin squares [13, 15], to study 1-rotational Hamiltonian cycle systems of the complete graph [38, 49, 51], to solve some cases of the Oberwolfach problem [50, 125, 127], to construct rainbow-difference paths [103], and to construct Hamiltonian double latin squares [87, 119, 141].
+Bate and Jones [41] give a survey of the use of sequencings and similar ideas in the field of experimental design.

 If a group is sequenceable then the Cayley table of the group has an almost transversal.
-This result follows because a sequencing gives rise to a near-complete mapping; see [71] for an explanation of this and other results concerning complete and near-complete mappings.
+This result follows because a sequencing gives rise to a near-complete mapping; see [99, 71] for an explanation of this and other results concerning complete and near-complete mappings.

-Vanden Eynden [101] extends the idea of a sequencing to groups of countably infinite order, showing that all such groups are sequenceable.
-Caulfield [43] shows that this notion corresponds to the ability to construct a quarter-plane complete infinite Latin square and uses similar ideas to show that full-plane complete infinite Latin squares also exist.
+Vanden Eynden [145] extends the idea of a sequencing to groups of countably infinite order, showing that all such groups are sequenceable.
+Caulfield [54] shows that this notion corresponds to the ability to construct a quarter-plane complete infinite latin square and uses similar ideas to show that full-plane complete infinite latin squares also exist.
+These ideas are developed further by Evans, Martin, Minde and Ollis in [72].